robobrobotcop/shadow-boys/sma-partier/README.md

 - Create a webhook on your slack integrations page, paste it into the `config.py` file.

-- Uses GET requests so it needs to be set up with cronjob.
+- Uses GET requests so it needs to be set up with cronjob (fyi, on the first run all previous dates will be posted to slack).